meacer/digitalassetlinks/well-known/details.md

 Pre-defined kind / detail | Description
 --- | ---
 `delegate_permission/common.handle_all_urls` | Delegates the ability to handle all URLs that the source asset can handle.
+`lookalike_url/allowlist` | Indicates that the listed sites are co-owned and shouldn't show lookalike URL warnings in browsers.

 If defining custom detail strings, we encourage the use of Java-style scoping, e.g, `com.google.app.detailstring`.